 3. Penetrating Brain Injuries

 A penetrating brain injury occurs when an object breaks through skull and enters brain tissue.
 This can result from bullets, skull fragments, or sharp objects.
-This type of injury often causes severe localized damage and infection risk.

 4. Diffuse Axonal Injury (DAI)